0.0 Executive Summary

 1.2 Technical Task / Troubleshooting Process

-The troubleshooting process followed the OSI model to isolate the failure point between the client system and upstream DNS services.
+The troubleshooting process followed the OSI model to isolate the failure point between the client system and the upstream DNS services.

 Key Actions & Observations